Tontelange

 Tontelange (/fr/, Tontelingen; Tontel; Tontlindje) is a village of Wallonia and a district of the municipality of Attert, located in the province of Luxembourg, Belgium.

 The village is mentioned in written sources in 968 as "Dotlinga".
-In 1865, it was separated into an municipality of its own, but later merged with several other municipalities into the present municipality of Attert.
+In 1865, it was separated into a municipality of its own, but later merged with several other municipalities into the present municipality of Attert.